ballesterus/Utensils/README.md

-# PoorPhyloTools
+# PhyloUtensils
-Simple scripts for working with sequence data and trees(mostly fasta and newick) for phylogenetics.
+Simple scripts for working with sequence data and trees (mostly fasta and newick) for phylogenetics.
+(Renamed  from PoorPhyloTools because there are other 'PhyloTools' repos)
 <ul>
 	<li>geneStitcher.py</li>
 	<li>this4that.py</li>